basho-labs/riak-mesos-tools/README.rst

    riak-mesos node list --json | python -m json.tool | grep CurrentState

-A status of `3` means that the nodes are in the `Started` state, so a healthy cluster would look like this:
+A status of :code:`3` means that the nodes are in the :code:`Started` state, so a healthy cluster would look like this:

 .. code::